State of Tamil Nadu v. Governor of Tamil Nadu: Relevant precedents

 The Supreme Court examined precedents addressing the justiciability of actions lacking explicit time limits, emphasizing that constitutional functionaries must adhere to the principle of "reasonable time" to fulfill their duties.
 In Durga Pada Ghosh v.
 State of West Bengal (1972), a three-judge bench interpreted the phrase "as soon as possible" as necessitating diligent and prompt action by authorities, free from avoidable delay.
 This principle was reaffirmed in Ram Chand v.
 Union of India (1994), where the Court held that delays in exercising constitutional powers—even absent fixed timelines—must not subvert the mandate's underlying objectives.
 In State of Telangana v.
 Governor of Telangana (2024), where the Court underscored that the phrase "as soon as possible" carries significant constitutional weight, obliging Governors to act with urgency.

 Similarly, in Keisham Meghachandra Singh v.
 Speaker, Manipur Legislative Assembly (2020), the Court ruled that Speakers, while vested with exclusive jurisdiction over disqualification petitions, remain bound to decide such matters within a reasonable timeframe.
 The judgment clarified that judicial review could intervene to ensure timely resolutions.
-In in A.G.
+In A.G.
 Perarivalan v.
 State of Tamil Nadu (2023), which affirmed that while Governors enjoy a degree of immunity, prolonged inaction affecting individual rights—such as delays in deciding mercy petitions—remains subject to judicial scrutiny.

 The Supreme Court dismissed the respondent's reliance on the five-judge bench decision in Purushothaman Nambudiri v.
 State of Kerala (1961), which had been cited to argue against reading a time limit into Articles 200 and 201 of the Indian Constitution.
 The Court clarified that the Nambudiri ruling was narrowly confined to addressing the status of bills pending governor's assent following the dissolution of a state legislature.
 In that case, the Court had concluded that such bills do not lapse upon dissolution, owing to the absence of explicit time constraints under Article 200.
 However, the judgment emphasized that Nambudiri did not adjudicate on the urgency or expediency expected of Governors in discharging their duties under Article 200.
 Crucially, the Nambudiri decision neither endorsed nor implied that Governors could exercise their powers under Article 200 without regard to timeliness, nor did it negate the principle that constitutional functionaries must act within a reasonable timeframe.